astrorama/SourceXtractorPlusPlus/doc/test_data/_sources/Input.rst.txt

   * for a source at x_1,y_1 the relevant grid PSF is selected by minimizing the distances to ```X``` , ```Y``` , then the PSF stamp is extracted using the values in the columns ``X_CENTER``` , ```Y_CENTER``` and the keyword ```STMPSIZE```

 One PSF model must be assigned for every measurement image!.
+In the ASCII configuration file it is possible to define a Gaussian PSF with the parameters ```--psf-fwhm``` and ```--psf-pixel-sampling```.
+If defined, this Gaussian PSF is being used for all measurement images that have not en explicit PSF defined in the oython configuration.

 .. _fig_psf_data: